 On any given night, depending on our luck, we can see between one and two shooting stars per hour; but on certain dates they occur much more frequently and many more can be seen: when this happens we call it a meteor shower.
-In August 2018, starting from about the 5th, this astronomical spectacle enters its phase of splendour: you’ll be able to see more and more shooting stars per hour each night, until the 11th and 12th when the maximum activity takes place.
-From then on the frequency decreases, until about the 29th when it finishes completely.
+Every year in August, starting from about the 5th, this astronomical spectacle enters its phase of splendour: you’ll be able to see more and more shooting stars per hour each night, until the 11th and 12th when the maximum activity takes place.
+From then on the frequency decreases, until about the 19th .
 This is the Perseids meteor shower.
 And in 2022 we must pay close attention to the observation tips, because this year the hunt for these shooting stars will be much more complicated than usual.

-The best nights to observe them are usually those of August 11th and 12th, with a forecast for this year of 100 shooting stars per hour, a number that is also called the Zenithal Hourly Rate (ZHR), which is an estimate for perfect conditions.
+Around the Perseids’ peak, astronomers estimate up to 100 shooting stars per hour, a number that is also called the Zenithal Hourly Rate (ZHR), which is an estimate for perfect conditions.
 This number refers to the quantity of shooting stars across the entire sky, with perfect sky conditions, without light pollution and for an experienced observer without any vision problems, whose eyes are also able to take in the whole celestial sphere at once.
 Although this is impossible, the usual case, being realistic, is that one can see between 10 and 20 per hour, which isn’t bad at all.

 - Shooting stars must be observed without binoculars or telescope—it would be impossible to aim fast enough.
 It’s an event to watch with the naked eye.